boxboat/training-labs/labs-09.md

 Add another host in the docker environment by clicking "+ Add New Instance" in the web interface.
 From the node2 instance, first save the IP for node1.
-Replace this IP with your own node1 IP address (check `hostname -i`):
+Replace this IP with your own node1 IP address (check `hostname -i` on node1):

 ```
 node1_ip=10.0.0.4